ElSnoMan/from-scripting-to-framework/README.md

 The challenge is to solve this error.

 > HINT: A string of `"8"` is different than an integer of `8`
+> HINT: Be aware that some cards have an Arena of `0` because they are playable in the "Training Camp".
+This is why we need to understand the data we're working with.
+Otherwise, you wouldn't be testing for those values!
+Check out the `Baby Dragon` card.

+Since the recording, they have slightly changed the way their pages load.
+Because of this, you may experience "flakiness" because we are lacking any waits.
+We will be discussing waits in Chapter 7 and 12.